 University of Edinburgh

-Gene mapping, QTL mapping, genome-wide association study, quantitative genetics, ecological genomics, local adapation, animal model, wild populations.
+Keywords: Gene mapping, QTL mapping, genome-wide association study, quantitative genetics, ecological genomics, local adaptation, animal model, wild populations, recombination rates.